monofrio/Frontend-File-Icons/README.md

 # Frontend File Icons

-Here is the list of icons in this font package.
+I wanted a small package of all the file icons and logos i would need for my portfolio project.
+Using https://icomoon.io/ to build font package.

-Uses IcoMoon.io [https://icomoon.io/] to build font package.
+Thanks to vorillaz for providing most of the icons. https://github.com/vorillaz/devicons

 ```
 $ npm install frontend_file_icons